-My name is Nicole Henneman and I am a leave management and strategic operations phenom.
+My name is Nicole Henneman and I am a strategic operations phenom.

-Ideally, this means your company will bleed out fewer dollars in claims costs, have happier and healthier employees and a more positive work environment.
+Ideally, this means your company will bleed out fewer dollars in claims costs, have happier and healthier employees, and a more positive work environment.
 Remember, I said ideally.
 This process takes time, culture shifts and process changes.
 Sometimes entire policy overhauls.
 You are going to need a lot of communication and buy-in.
-It gets ugly, sometimes real ugly, in these trenches.
+It gets ugly, sometimes real ugly, in the trenches.
 That’s where I come in.

 But surely I won’t understand your employees, right?
-If you’re talking about a manufacturing floor or your operations in Micronesia, that has not been my environment but I have worked in the public and private sectors, as well as a non-profit.
+I have worked in the public and private sectors, as well as a non-profit.
 I’ve supported non-union/union and multi-union/multi-state programs with employee populations from 400-12,000(+).
 And, yes, this included call center and field employees.

-So what industries do I have experience in?
+What industries do I have experience in?
 My private sector experience is in the utility industry (electricity and natural gas), and my public sector experience is in government.
 What kind of government?
 Glad you asked.
-While I don’t have federal or tribal experience, I’ve worked for county government, city government, state government, and a multi-city association.
+While I don’t have tribal experience, I’ve worked for county government, city government, state government, a multi-city association, and even a fisheries organization.
 Government is a little broad, right?
 I worked with transportation, public works, technology, police/fire, and general administration departments.
-I understand their work, the toll that work can take on their bodies and their, um, unique cultures.
+I understand the toll that work can take on their bodies and their, um, unique cultures.